 I fed him right there in her office, weeping with the sweet release of surrender.
 He was so, so hungry and really, really loved eating.
 I was so, so tired and really, really loved him.
 The decision then was so, so easy and I’m really, really glad I made it.

-This is not a piece about “what studies show.”
-I’ve read a ton of studies over the years, and I know that, like most things, when it comes to a topic this emotional and loaded, one can find research to support either “side.”
+This is not a post about “what studies show.”
+I’ve read a ton of studies over the years, and I know that, like most things, one can find research to support either “side.”
 No academic paper, even if supportive of formula-feeding a baby, is relevant to the “choice” I faced with my first-born, nor my subsequent children.
-Nor are any of the countless op-eds in reputable publications, or threads on internet forums, that either take sides in this particular Mommy Wars battle or dissect and decry the wars themselves.
+Nor are any of the countless op-eds or threads on internet forums that either take sides in this particular Mommy Wars battle or decry the wars themselves.

 They weren’t and aren’t relevant because they weren’t and aren’t about me, my body, and my decision-making process.
 That is not to say that I don’t support women who breastfeed their children for weeks, months or years.
 Nor to say I don’t support women who choose to formula-feed their children because of everything from pain to latch issues to available hours in the day to the fact that many of us think breastfeeding is just kind of gross.
-I do!
 I support them all!
 I support YOU!
 With all that I am.
-Even had I been an excellent cow and produced loads of milk, who knows which path I would have wandered.
-I may well have run head-on into the arms of Similac right out of the gate, or been one of those women who nurse children old enough to ask for her milk in a complete sentence.

-The point is, I rarely hear breastfeeding discussed in terms other than “choice” and “option” and “doing what you feel is best,” and it seems those concepts invite judgment.
-Because for me, it wasn’t a “choice,” because starvation is not a viable Plan B – and there cannot be any judgment in the “choice” to keep one’s child alive.
+The point is, I almost always hear breastfeeding discussed in terms like “choice” and “option” and “doing what you feel is best,” and it seems those concepts invite judgment.
+Because for me, it wasn’t a “choice.”
 That I waited as long as I did to feed my baby, based on the fact that I believed what I had been told and what I read – your body will make as much food as your baby needs – makes me as angry as it does ashamed.
 That’s what we should judge.
 Not that I couldn’t make enough milk, but that I felt guilty about it.
-That I let Google and books and creepy ladies whose chosen life profession is to bully postpartum women override not only every instinct I had – that something was wrong and my baby was too hungry – but the advice of my pediatrician, whom I trust deeply.

-I have since found and read medical journal articles about the small percentage of women who don’t produce enough (or any) breast milk, but in all the reading and preparation and talking I did about this topic before I gave birth, not a single person, medical or peer, ever said something along the lines of “breastfeeding is great if you can make milk in the first place.”
-I did know that it “didn’t work out” for some people, but I cannot think of a single time that was discussed in the context of physiological impossibility, rather than something involving an element of preference.
+I have since read about the small percentage of women who don’t produce enough (or any) breast milk, but before I gave birth, not a single person, medical or peer, ever said something along the lines of “breastfeeding is great if you can make milk in the first place.”
+I did know that it “didn’t work out” for some people, but it was never discussed in the context of physiological impossibility rather than something involving an element of preference.

 In the years that have passed since that Very Dark Week, I’ve had two other children, both of whom were almost exclusively formula-fed from birth.
-I did try breastfeeding both other times, just in case something magic had happened to my body (or I gave birth to a deity who could create milk from thin air).
-I declined to pump again with either, as the indignity of that experience, coupled with its futility, was not something I felt I needed to submit myself to, given that I was an adult human possessed of both wisdom and free will.
+I did try breastfeeding them, just in case something magic had happened to my body.
+I declined to pump again with either, as the indignity of that experience, coupled with its futility, was not something I felt I needed to submit myself to.
 So I nursed here and there, for a short while, taking comfort in knowing that I’d tried, and taking greater comfort in knowing my children were well-fed and healthy.

 All the horrors that I worried about have yet to occur.
 No chronic ear infections, allergies or illnesses have plagued us.
-I would prefer that each was ever-so-slightly less attached to me, as simultaneously being in three profoundly intense, mutually gaga relationships is exhausting.
-All three are for sure idiots, but I’m hopeful that that’s mostly a function of them being children.
 They’re beautiful, bright, healthy and loving, no better or worse than all the other children I know, some of whom were breastfed, some of whom weren’t, and all of whose mothers were doing the best they could.

-The concept that we as women need to support rather than shame each other isn’t new, and in fact has been written about and discussed so much that as a topic it has become somewhat stale.
+The concept that we as women need to support rather than shame each other isn’t new, and in fact has been written about and discussed so much.
 So to keep things fresh, let me end this with self-righteous indignation rather than trite and saccharine #girlpower.

 If you look at a woman feeding her child – feeding it whatever substance and via whatever vehicle – and find yourself feeling anything other than indifference, turn that gaze inward and ask yourself why in the ever-loving hell you care ONE.
 SINGLE.
-BIT. how another woman is keeping her child alive.
-Care only that the child is in fact alive, and if you must feel something, feel pride in your fellow woman that she is not a murderer.
+BIT. how another woman is nourishing her chld.

 You do you, let her do her, and let’s all just be thankful I married an ass man.